It's So Cold in Florida, Iguanas Are Falling From Trees

 MIAMI BEACH, Florida — It’s so cold in Florida that iguanas are falling from their perches in suburban trees.

-Temperatures dipped below 40 degrees Fahrenheit (5 degrees Celsius) early Thursday in parts of South Florida, according to the National Weather Service in Miami.
+Temperatures dipped below 5C early Thursday in parts of South Florida, according to the National Weather Service in Miami.

 That’s chilly enough to immobilize green iguanas common in Miami’s suburbs.

 Palm Beach Post columnist Frank Cerabino tweeted a photograph of an iguana lying belly-up next to his swimming pool.
-WPEC-TV posted images of an iguana on its back on a Palm Beach County road.
+A local television station posted images of an iguana on its back on a Palm Beach County road.

+The scene at my backyard swimming pool this 40-degree South Florida morning: A frozen iguana. pic.twitter.com/SufdQI0QBx

-The cold-blooded creatures native to Central and South America start to get sluggish when temperatures fall below 50 degrees (10 degrees Celsius), said Kristen Sommers, who oversees the nonnative fish and wildlife program for the Florida Fish and Wildlife Conservation Commission.
+The cold-blooded creatures native to Central and South America start to get sluggish when temperatures fall below 10C, said Kristen Sommers, who oversees the nonnative fish and wildlife program for the Florida Fish and Wildlife Conservation Commission.

 If temperatures drop below that, iguanas freeze up.
 “It’s too cold for them to move,” Sommers said.